Unity-Technologies/com.unity.multiplayer.docs/transport/pipelines-usage.md

 }
 ```

 It is possible to run into an `OutgoingQueueIsFull` error when packets are being sent too often for the latency and quality of the connection.
 High packet loss means packets need to stay for multiple Round Trip Times (RTTs) in the queue and if the RTT is high then that time can end up being longer than the send rate + window size permit.
 For example, with 60 packets sent per second, a packet will go out every 16 ms. If the RTT is 250ms, about 16 packets will be in the queue at any one time.
-With a packet drop, the total time will go up to 500 ms and the packet will be in the last slot when it is finally freed.
+With a packet drop, the total time will go up to 500 ms and the packet will be in the last slot when it's finally freed.

 It is best suited to use the reliability pipeline for event type messages (door opened), Remote Procedure Calls (RPCs), or slow frequency messages like chat.